marcusoftnet/marcusoftnet.github.io/_posts/2007-10-29-aspnet-20-profile-in-web-application.md

 blogger_orig_url: http://www.marcusoft.net/2007/10/aspnet-20-profile-in-web-application.html
 ---

-It has been a while since i coded web (not longing to much, i can say) and during this time a lot of development has happened of course.
+It has been a while since I coded web (not longing to much, I can say) and during this time a lot of development has happened of course.
 One of the great new features in ASP.NET 2.0 is the membership and profile handling which gives you easy access to store and get values